• START A FREE TRIAL

 Some of the options available to an inspector include one or more of the following:

-Prohibition Notice – where the inspector believes there is an imminent or immediate exposure to a hazard that is or could be a serious risk to the health and safety of a person, they can issue a direction prohibiting the activity – which could be use of your key machinery or equipment in your busiest time.
+Prohibition Notice – If the inspector believes there's an imminent or immediate hazard posing a serious health and safety risk, they can issue a direction to stop the activity.
+Potentially halting the use of key machinery or equipment during your busiest period.
 This means they can shut down what you’re doing.
-This kind of notice is often issued verbally then followed up in writing.
+This kind of notice is often issued verbally, then followed up in writing.

-Prosecution – the Regulator has up to 2 years from the date of incident to finalise the investigation, at which time they can decide to prosecute you for a breach of a duty or duties in the WHS legislation.
+Prosecution – the Regulator has up to 2 years from the date of the incident to finalise the investigation.
+At which time they can decide to prosecute you for a breach of a duty or duties in the WHS legislation.

-In order to reduce the risk of prosecution, it is recommended that you implement a safety management system in your agribusiness.
-Having a safety management solution in place, and used correctly, will help protect you in the likelihood of an incident occurring in your workplace.
+To reduce the risk of prosecution, it is recommended that you implement a safety management system in your agribusiness.
+Having a safety management solution in place and used correctly will help protect you from the likelihood of an incident occurring in your workplace.

 Topics: Safety Management System